UNITED STATES

 Caution Concerning Forward-Looking Statements

-This Current Report on Form 10-Q contains “forward-looking statements”, as that term is defined in the Private Securities Litigation Reform Act of 1995.
+This Current Report on Form 10-Q contains forward-looking statements, as that term is defined in the Private Securities Litigation Reform Act of 1995.
 These include statements regarding our expectations, beliefs, plans or objectives for future operations and anticipated results of operations.
 For this purpose, any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
-Without limiting the foregoing, “believes”, “anticipates”, “proposes”, “plans”, “expects”, “intends”, “may”, and other similar expressions are intended to identify forward-looking statements.
+Without limiting the foregoing, believes, anticipates, proposes, plans, expects, intends, may, and other similar expressions are intended to identify forward-looking statements.
 Such statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward looking statements.
 The forward-looking statements made in this report are based on current expectations that involve numerous risks and uncertainties.

 The successful development and commercialization of our current drug candidates is highly uncertain.
 We cannot reasonably estimate or know the nature, timing, or estimated expenses of the efforts necessary to complete the development of, or the period in which material net cash inflows are expected to commence due to the numerous risks and uncertainties associated with developing such products, including the uncertainty of:

-our estimates regarding anticipated capital requirements and our need for additional financing;
+| our estimates regarding anticipated capital requirements and our need for additional financing; |

-the risk that another pharmaceutical company will receive an approval for its formulation of 3,4-diaminopyridine phosphate (3,4-DAP) for the treatment of Lambert-Eaton Myasthenic Syndrome (LEMS), Congenital Myasthenic Syndromes (CMS), or any other indication, before we do;
+| the risk that another pharmaceutical company will receive an approval for its formulation of 3,4-diaminopyridine phosphate (3,4-DAP) for the treatment of Lambert-Eaton Myasthenic Syndrome (LEMS), Congenital Myasthenic Syndromes (CMS), or any other indication, before we do; |

-whether the clinical studies or trials that are required to be completed before the FDA will accept an NDA submission for Firdapse® for the treatment of either LEMS or CMS will be successful;
+| whether the clinical studies or trials that are required to be completed before the FDA will accept an NDA submission for Firdapse® for the treatment of either LEMS or CMS will be successful; |

-what additional supporting information, including any additional clinical studies or trials, will be required before the FDA will accept our NDA submission for Firdapse® for the treatment of either LEMS or CMS (or any other condition or disease);
+| what additional supporting information, including any additional clinical studies or trials, will be required before the FDA will accept our NDA submission for Firdapse® for the treatment of either LEMS or CMS (or any other condition or disease); |

-whether any NDA that we may submit for Firdapse® will be accepted for filing by the FDA, and, if accepted, whether it will be granted a priority review;
+| whether any NDA that we may submit for Firdapse® will be accepted for filing by the FDA, and, if accepted, whether it will be granted a priority review; |

-whether, even if the FDA accepts an NDA submission for Firdapse®, such product will be determined to be safe and effective and approved for commercialization for any of the submitted indications;
+| whether, even if the FDA accepts an NDA submission for Firdapse®, such product will be determined to be safe and effective and approved for commercialization for any of the submitted indications; |

-whether the receipt of breakthrough therapy designation for Firdapse® for LEMS will result in an expedited review of Firdapse® by the FDA or affect the likelihood that the product will be found to be safe and effective;
+| whether the receipt of breakthrough therapy designation for Firdapse® for LEMS will result in an expedited review of Firdapse® by the FDA or affect the likelihood that the product will be found to be safe and effective; |

-whether as part of the FDA review of any NDA that we may submit for filing for Firdapse®, the tradename Firdapse®, which is the tradename used for the same product in Europe, will be approved for use for the product in the United States;
+| whether as part of the FDA review of any NDA that we may submit for filing for Firdapse®, the tradename Firdapse®, which is the tradename used for the same product in Europe, will be approved for use for the product in the United States; |

-whether, assuming Firdapse® is approved for commercialization, we will be able to develop or contract with a sales and marketing organization that can successfully market Firdapse® while maintaining full compliance with applicable federal and state laws, rules and regulations;
+| whether, assuming Firdapse® is approved for commercialization, we will be able to develop or contract with a sales and marketing organization that can successfully market Firdapse® while maintaining full compliance with applicable federal and state laws, rules and regulations; |

-whether any future trial that we undertake evaluating Firdapse® for the treatment of MuSK-MG will be successful and whether we have sufficient funding required for such trial;
+| whether any future trial that we undertake evaluating Firdapse® for the treatment of MuSK-MG will be successful and whether we have sufficient funding required for such trial; |

 27

-whether CPP-115 will be determined to be safe for humans;
+| whether CPP-115 will be determined to be safe for humans; |

-whether CPP-115 will be determined to be effective for the treatment of infantile spasms, or possibly Tourette’s Disorder;
+| whether CPP-115 will be determined to be effective for the treatment of infantile spasms, or possibly Tourettes Disorder; |

-whether we can successfully design and complete bioequivalence studies of our versions of vigabatrin compared to Sabril® that are acceptable to the FDA;
+| whether we can successfully design and complete bioequivalence studies of our versions of vigabatrin compared to Sabril® that are acceptable to the FDA; |

-whether any ANDA that we submit for a generic version of Sabril® will be accepted by the FDA for review and approved (and the timing of any such approval);
+| whether any ANDA that we submit for a generic version of Sabril® will be accepted by the FDA for review and approved (and the timing of any such approval); |

-the scope, rate of progress and expense of our clinical trials and studies, pre-clinical studies, proof-of-concept studies, and our other drug development activities, and whether our trials and studies will be successful;
+| the scope, rate of progress and expense of our clinical trials and studies, pre-clinical studies, proof-of-concept studies, and our other drug development activities, and whether our trials and studies will be successful; |

-our ability to complete our trials and studies on a timely basis and within the budgets we establish for such trials and studies;
+| our ability to complete our trials and studies on a timely basis and within the budgets we establish for such trials and studies; |

-the scope, rate of progress and expense of our clinical trials and studies, pre-clinical studies, proof-of-concept studies, and our other development activities;
+| the scope, rate of progress and expense of our clinical trials and studies, pre-clinical studies, proof-of-concept studies, and our other development activities; |

-the ability of our third-party suppliers and contract manufacturers to maintain compliance with cGMP;
+| the ability of our third-party suppliers and contract manufacturers to maintain compliance with cGMP; |

-whether our estimates of the size of the market for our drug candidates will turn out to be accurate;
+| whether our estimates of the size of the market for our drug candidates will turn out to be accurate; |

-the pricing of our products that we may be able to achieve if we are granted the ability to commercialize our drug candidates; and
+| the pricing of our products that we may be able to achieve if we are granted the ability to commercialize our drug candidates; and |

-changes in the healthcare industry occasioned by any future repeal and replacement of the Affordable Care Act, in laws relating to the pricing of drug products, or changes in the healthcare industry generally;
+| changes in the healthcare industry occasioned by any future repeal and replacement of the Affordable Care Act, in laws relating to the pricing of drug products, or changes in the healthcare industry generally; |

 Our current plans and objectives are based on assumptions relating to the development of our current drug candidates.
 Although we believe that our assumptions are reasonable, any of our assumptions could prove inaccurate.
 In light of the significant uncertainties inherent in the forward-looking statements we have made herein, which reflect our views only as of the date of this report, you should not place undue reliance upon such statements.
 We undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise.